runtimerevolution/knowledge-base/docs/rails/on_boarding/01_base/chapter_V.md

-# Chapter IV - Practical Exercise: Ebook Store (Part 2)
+# Chapter V - Practical Exercise: Ebook Store (Part 2)
 `(avr. time for this chapter: 3 days)`

 This chapter concludes the base onboarding with advanced features for your ebook store application.
 The topics are broader and will require more careful planning before implementation.